alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 Soon after, we will release an ERC-6900 compatible Modular Account in Account Kit.
 It will support new use cases like session keys, account recovery, spending limits, and any ERC-6900 plugin you can imagine.
 The Light Account is forward-compatible with ERC-6900 so you can optionally upgrade it to the Modular Account once released.

-If you're developing a plugin, we'd love to [chat](mailto:account-abstraction@alchemy.com)!
+If you're developing a plugin or modular account, we'd love to chat!
+Join the Modular Accounts [Telegram group](https://t.me/+KfB9WuhKDgk5YzIx) or [say hello](mailto:account-abstraction@alchemy.com) to a team member at Alchemy.

 Read on to learn more about ERC-6900 and modular accounts.